 some_correct_ge(readings@, result),

-The two postconditions say “there is a correct sensor whose reading is below the output, and a correct sensor whose reading is above.”
-Together they bracket the output inside the range honest sensors agree on.
+The two postconditions say “there is a correct source whose reading is below the output, and a correct source whose reading is above.”
+Together they bracket the output inside the range honest sources agree on.
 The implementer’s algorithm was a brute-force scan: for each candidate reading, count how many readings are ≤ it and how many are ≥ it; the first candidate with both counts at least f + 1 is the answer.
 The proof of correctness used inclusion-exclusion over set cardinalities.

-Marzullo’s algorithm (exercises/marzullo.rs) was the interval generalisation.
-Sensors report ranges instead of single values; the output is also a range.
+Marzullo’s algorithm was the interval generalisation.
+Sources report ranges instead of single values; the output is also a range.
 Same redundancy assumption.

 pub fn marzullo(intervals: &Vec<Interval>, f: u32) -> (result: Interval)